 If ginger in a recipe once is good, then two times is twice as good.
 They won't know this Carrot, Apple Two Ginger soup is healthy.
 They'll just ask for seconds.

 I forgot to tell you something else about this soup that'll warm your heart: it's really easy to make.
 You start by roasting the carrots and garlic together for about 45 minutes until the carrots are caramelized and softened and the garlic wants to pop right out of its skin.
 Just thinking of that garlic makes me want a big piece of crusty bread.
-I digress.
-Heating everything up are the spices: hot paprika, cumin and a touch of nutmeg.
-I was really inspired to make this because a good friend of mine brought me some hot Hungarian paprika back from the Czech Republic and it is the star of this soup.
-Any hot paprika will do but if you get your hands on something like this, don’t hesitate to use it.

-As the carrots and garlic roast, you are making a ginger "tea” which is a magical elixir of chopped ginger and water in a blender.
+As the carrots and garlic roast, you are making a ginger "tea", a magical elixir of chopped ginger and water in a blender.
 Give that a whirl until it's all foamy and then you strain out the shreds of ginger.
 Once the carrots are cooked to your liking, then load them in the blender along with the garlic and blend till smooth.
 Note: If you don't have a blender, you can use a food processor or a food mill because you want the carrots and apples to be pureed smooth.
 If you don't have any of those, make this soup instead.

 Now sauté your onion and apple in a little olive oil and add your spices.
 It's nice to get them all toasty because they are at their best when warmed up a bit.

 Add your ginger tea and your pureed carrots/garlic and bring that all to a cozy simmer.
-After awhile, you'll put the whole thing back in the blender and blend until you get a smooth consistency.
+After a while, you'll put the whole thing back in the blender and blend until you get a smooth consistency.

-makes a great first course speckled with some toasted pecans or pepitas before a festive dinner party or alongside a salad with some red onions, green apples, and pecans for a "ladies who lunch" gathering.
+For many: Makes a great first course speckled with some toasted pecans or pepitas before a festive dinner party or alongside a salad with some red onions, green apples, and pecans for a "ladies who lunch" gathering.